szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ## Antenna amplifier for 915MHz

-The intent here was to come up with a discrete low-noie antenna amplifier with robust characteristics, while developing further practical RF/ microwave skills using discrete devices.
+#### Design process and concept

+Due to having no access to expensive simulation tools and instruments, it was important to pick an architecture that is robust and suitable for DIY build.

+Cascode arrangement is quite forgiving to source- and load impedance changes (due to great isolation) and is much easier to stabilize than a single-transistor design.

+The real part of the input impedance of BJTs is dependent on (and therefore can be predicted / varied by) the bias current, whereas (for comparison) the input impedance of FETs is largely reactive and (mostly) independent of the bias, which makes input matching more complicated.

-The output L-match is formed by L4 indutor, Ccb (output) capacitance of T6 transistor and MS31-MS32 electically short (capacitive) stub.
+The initial design was simulated with QucsStudio - the output L-match is formed by L3 and L4 indutors, Ccb (output) capacitance of T6 transistor and MS31-MS32 electically short (capacitive) stub.
 R22 resistor degenerates the L-match, which is necessary for stabilizing the amplifier.
 Tuning of the output match is done by adjusting the length of the stub.

-Initial design, built around discrete BFR92 transistors, with input T-match (tuned for best NF):
+Tuned for best NF:

 ![cascode_schem](cascode_schem.png)